Spectrum of Schr\"odinger operators on subcovering graphs: Examples

-between the vertex $v_1+\ga$ in a lower copy and the vertex $v_2+\ga_3+\ga$ in the next copy, $\ga\in\G$, where $v_1,v_2$ are the vertices of $\bG$ from the fundamental cell $\Omega$, and $\G$ is the lattice with the basis $\ga_1,\ga_2,\ga_3$.
-The diamond lattice $\cG$ is a $\G$-periodic graph with the fundamental graph $\cG_*$ consisting of two vertices $v_1,v_2$ and four multiple edges connecting these vertices, see Fig.~\ref{Fcon}\emph{d}.
+of the hexagonal lattice $\bG\ss\R^2$ along the vector $\ga_3$.
+Here $\R^2$ is considered as the subspace $\R^2\ts\{0\}$ of $\R^3$.
+The copies of $\bG$ are connected in a periodic way by the edges between white vertices in a lower copy and black vertices in the next copy of $\bG$.
+The diamond lattice $\cG$ is a $\Z^3$-periodic graph with the periods $\ga_1,\ga_2,\ga_3$, where $\ga_1,\ga_2$ are the periods of the hexagonal lattice $\bG$.
+The fundamental graph $\cG_*$ of $\cG$ consists of two vertices $v_1,v_2$ and four multiple edges connecting these vertices, see Fig.~\ref{Fcon}\emph{d}.

-First we describe the spectrum of the Schr\"odinger operator $H=\D+Q$ on the diamond lattice $\cG$ with a $\G$-periodic potential $Q$ defined by \er{poDL}.